-The rugged shores of Maine are like no other place in the lower forty-eight.
+The rugged shores of Maine are like nowhere else in the lower 48.
 Acadia is one of the smaller National Parks, but there is no shortage of diversity.
 It boasts a dramatic coastline, sheer granite peaks, and hardwood forests teeming with abundant wildlife.
-The mountains really do meet the sea, including Cadillac Mountain, the highest point on the Atlantic coast of the U.S. In addition to hiking trails and rock climbing options within the park, there are also 45 miles of carriage trails to explore on two wheels.
+The mountains really do meet the sea, including Cadillac Mountain, the highest point on the Atlantic coast of the U.S. In addition to day hiking trails and rock climbing options within the park, there are also 45 miles of carriage trails to explore on two wheels.

 Spanning about a million acres in northern Montana, Glacier National Park is home to 15 active glaciers, hence its name.
-Going-to-the-Sun-Road is an engineering marvel and it’s only open during the warmer months.
+Going-to-the-Sun-Road is an engineering marvel and is only open during the warmer months.
 At nearly 50 miles long, it bisects the park and reaches its highest point at Logan Pass.
-The drive is an adventure in of itself, providing arguably some of the most beautiful views in the United States, if not the world.
+The drive is an adventure unto itself, providing arguably some of the most beautiful views in the entire United States, if not the world.

 Located just 75 miles west of our nation’s capital, this spectacular region is a popular destination for fall foliage seekers.
 However, we say you don’t have to wait until autumn to explore this gem of the Blue Ridge Mountains.
-The park has over 500 miles of trails, including a 101-mile stretch of the Appalachian Trail.
+Shenandoah National Park has over 500 miles of trails, including a 101-mile stretch of the Appalachian Trail.

 Kenai Fjords, like most of Alaska’s National Parks, is best experienced in the warmer months.
 Dwindling glaciers flow from the Harding Icefield into the surrounding fjords.
 While hiking trails provide access to remote locations within the park, the decks of one of the many cruise ships and boat tours that traverse the waters off the coast provide access to calving glaciers and world-class whale-watching.

 Nature abounds in this lush landscape that straddles two states.
-More commonly referred to as just the Smokies, the region gets its name from the prevalent fog that blankets the ridges almost every morning.
+More commonly referred to as just “the Smokies,” the region gets its name from the prevalent fog that blankets the ridges almost every morning.
 Located in one of the oldest mountain ranges in North America, this area of the Appalachian Mountains is renowned for its diversity of plant and animal life.
-Hiking trails are numerous with many leading to scenic waterfalls and overlooks.
+Hiking trails are numerous, with many leading to scenic waterfalls and overlooks.
 Even the iconic Appalachian Trail traverses the spine of the park.

 Located just 10 miles south of Yellowstone National Park, this lesser-visited neighbor can provide an escape from the crowds.
 At 40 miles long, the Teton Range is a “grand” display of jagged peaks that owe their distinctive appearance to eons of weathering and the previous ice ages that shaped the iconic landscape.
 The park is named after the tallest peak in the range, Grand Teton, which rises 13,775 feet above sea level.
 Initially, the park only protected the namesake range before expanding in the mid-20th century to include the surrounding valley.
 For the adventurous, the wild and scenic Snake River winds its way through the park.

 Looking for something a little off the beaten path in this subterranean labyrinth?
-Consider one of the wild cave tours.
-These are designed to showcase some of the more remote sections.
-If going underground isn’t for you, there are numerous activities above ground as well, with two rivers winding their way through the park.
+Consider one of the wild cave tours in Mammoth Cave, designed to showcase its most rugged and remote sections.
+If going underground isn’t for you, there are also numerous activities above ground as well, with two rivers winding their way through the park.

-During June and July, the alpine meadows are ablaze with wildflowers while autumn sparks the aspen display as their leaves turn a golden yellow.
-Trail Ridge Road, completed in the 1930s, is another engineering marvel and one road trip that every person should experience; it crests at over 12,000 feet and leads to the Alpine Visitor’s Center, which is the highest in the entire National Park system.
+During June and July, the alpine meadows are ablaze with wildflowers, while autumn sparks the aspen display as their leaves turn a golden yellow.
+Trail Ridge Road, completed in the 1930s, is another engineering marvel and one road trip that every person should experience.
+It crests at over 12,000 feet and leads to the Alpine Visitor’s Center, which is the highest in the entire National Park system.